IvanSlavinski/IvanSlavinski/README.md

 </h1>
 </div>

 Hi, I'm Ivan Slavinski.
-I’m a Quality Assurance Engeneer.
+I’m a Fullstack QA Engeneer.

 I'm solution-oriented and quality-mad team player, centered in software testing.
 Passionate about making this World and software products better.